Kitware/SMQTK/docs/architecture.rst

                 └── other_impl/      # new
                     └── __init__.py  # new

-Where the ``__init__.py`` file should at least define the helper variable reference to implementation classes that should be exported.
+Where the ``__init__.py`` file should at least expose concrete implementation classes that should be exported as attributes for the plugin getter to discover.

+Both ``Pluggable`` and ``Confiugrable``
+"""""""""""""""""""""""""""""""""""""""
+It is important to note that our new interface, as defined above, descends from both the ``Configurable`` interface (transitive through the ``SmqtkRepresentation`` base-class) and the ``Pluggable`` interface.

+The ``Configurable`` interface allows classes to be instantiated via a dictionary with JSON-compliant data types.
+In conjunction with the plugin getter function (``get_foo_bar_impls`` in our example above), we are able to select and construct specific implementations of an interface via a configuration or during runtime (e.g. via a transcoded JSON object).
+With this flexibility, an application can set up a pipeline using the high-level interfaces as reference, allowing specific implementations to be swapped in an out via configuration.

 Reload Use Warning